rydmike/rydmike.github.io/blog_flutter_linting.md

 Starting from Flutter version 2.5, Flutter and Dart use two new linting packages that are **enabled by default** when you create a new Flutter project.
 With the launch of Flutter 3, the used linting packages were updated to version 2, and include more Dart related rules than the rule set in version 1.
 When you create a new Flutter project with Flutter version 3.0.0 or later, you get version 2 linting rules enabled by default.

-If you created your Flutter project with Flutter 2.5 or later, you are already using the default linting package.
+If you created your Flutter project with version 2.5 or later, you are already using the default linting package.
 This is a perfectly good starting point.
 Further below you can compare Dart and Flutter default enabled rules to popular 3rd party packages.

 ## What About Using a Third Party Linting Package?